 ★ Cross stitch pattern

-★ Embroidery hoop (if selected)
+★ Embroidery hoop (purchase separately here)

 ★ DMC embroidery floss